 $(C-c \ C-r)$ Query the user for a command, and run it on the "region file".
 Some commands (typically those invoking T_EX or IAT_EX) will write the current region into the region file, after extracting the header and tailer from the master file.
 If mark is inactive (which can happen with transient-mark-mode), use the old region.
 The name of the region file is controlled by the variable TeX-region.
-The name of the master file is controlled by the variable TeX-master.
-The header is all text up to the line matching the regular expression TeX-header-end.
+The name of the master file is controlled by the variable TeX-region.
+The name of the line matching the regular expression TeX-header-end.
 The trailer is all text from the line matching the regular expression TeX-trailer-start.
 The available commands are controlled by the variable TeX-command-list.